EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Scant
 - [ ] Dearth

-#### Which of hte following Billy Joel videos did NOT feature Christie Brinkley?
+#### Which of the following Billy Joel videos did NOT feature Christie Brinkley?

 - [ ] Uptown Girl
 - [x] The Longest Time